CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 2. Why is my extruder temperature reading way off?

     * The wrong temperature sensor is probably set in the [extruder] section of the config file.
 The stock thermistor of the QQ-S Pro is `sensor_type: EPCOS 100K B57560G104`.
 Check out [the documentation](https://www.klipper3d.org/Config_Reference.html#temperature-sensors) for all supported temperature sensors.

+3. Why is my probe not working?

+    * This was my mistake!
+I forgot to invert the logic of the probe pin.
+To fix it you can either:

+        * Navigate to the `[probe]` section of the config file and change `pin: PA11` to `pin: !PA11`

+        * Do a `git pull` of this repository and replace your old config files with the updated ones